 Prior to joining WestEd, Harris was Director of Science and Engineering Education Research within the Center for Technology in Learning at SRI International.
 Before then, he was an assistant professor of science education at the University of Arizona.

-Harris completed his doctoral work at the University of Michigan, where he conducted learning sciences–based research within the Center for Highly Interactive Computing in Education.
+Harris earned his doctorate from the University of Michigan, where he conducted learning sciences–based research within the Center for Highly Interactive Computing in Education.
 Harris began his career in education as an elementary school teacher.